Ka ʻōwili ʻōkaʻi: Plot

 The episode opens with an unknown person inside a sensory deprivation tank.
 A team, led by Wo Fat, is instructed to remove the person who is then strapped to a table.
 Wo Fat cuts a mask off the person's face who is revealed to be Steve McGarrett and is pronounced dead by Wo Fat.
 The scene then restarts however this time, Steve is removed from the tank because he is hallucinating the Wo Fat scenario.

 Two days earlier Steve and Junior are digging a hole in Steve's back yard to bury the investment money from Kamekona for Steve and Danny's restaurant.
 The team is then called into a case when a dead body washes ashore on a beach.
 Steve recognizes the body as Tom Hennessy, a former friend who helped him track down Victor Hesse, the killer of Steve's father.
 Steve and Danny visit Hennessy's apartment to investigate; they are met by an intruder.
 The three engage in a fist fight who is killed in the process.
-Upon continuing to investigate the apartment the CIA arrive, including Steve's ex-girlfriend Greer and her partner Miller to remove anything that could compromise a case.
+Upon continuing to investigate the apartment the CIA arrives, including Steve's ex-girlfriend Greer and her partner Miller to remove anything that could compromise a case.